 Lets Talk About Those Drapes

-I found some nice Target ready made panels last year- which were so great considering the price!
-Such a good budget find, and they didn’t look cheap either.
+I found some nice Target ready made panels last year- which were nice considering the price!
 (See those drapes in our bedroom, here).
 But, I wanted to extend the drapery rod to either side of the wall, so that it extended the look of the windows.

 These almost custom drapery panels off of Amazon (yes!) with the pinch pleat top will upgrade your space.
 They add a designer touch to our bedroom.

 They are about half the price of other pinch pleat drapes this size.
 I can’t even find the right words to describe how excited I was about this find.

 We chose the ivory white, 84″ in width and lined.
 It’s called blackout but it is more like room darkening.
 It is very dark and blocks the sun when we wake up in the morning – but I wouldn’t want someone buying these thinking they will be plunged into total hotel darkness.

 The drapery hardware is all from Q Design, except for the drapery rings .
 Those I just picked up on Amazon.